Bira/octopus-carnival/_drafts/wir-mm2-4e-slaughterstone-construct.md

 Fourth Edition's combat rules make these constructs even more dangerous than the lore indicates.
 Both the lore and the rules say a construct "plugs" a tunnel and prevents enemies from passing through.
-The rules also say that the construct's _allies_ can pass freely or make ranged attacks through their spaces.
+The rules also say that allies may freely move and attack through each others' spaces.

 This means slaughterstone constructs pair really well with artillery monsters, and with controllers that have good ranged attacks.
 They're also pretty good